FollowTheProcess/pytoil/docs/commands/config.md

   Interact with pytoil's configuration.

-  The config command group allows you to get, set, and show pytoil's configuration.
-Getting and showing obviously do not edit the config file ($HOME/.pytoil.yml).
+  The config command group allows you to get, show and explain pytoil's configuration.

-  Setting a key value pair using the 'config set' subcommand will cause the config file to be updated and overwritten.
-You will be prompted to confirm this however.

-  Currently the only config key you cannot set on the command line is 'common_packages'.
-If you want to change this, you'll have to do so in the config file itself.

 Options:
   --help  Show this message and exit.

 Commands:
-  get   Get the currently set value for a config key. help  Print a list and description of pytoil config keys. show  Show pytoil's config.
+  explain  Print a list and description of pytoil config values. get      Get the currently set value for a config key. show     Show pytoil's config.
 ```

 </div>